Show/hide contentOpenClose All

 1. Identify a number of tree species, including those used in Irish forestry, based on their winter and summer characteristics.

-2. Demonstrate an appreciation and understanding of the history of forestry, forest harvesting, tree growth and forest's role in carbon sequestration.
+2. Demonstrate an appreciation and understanding of the history of forestry, forest harvesting, tree growth, sustainable forest management and forestry's role in carbon sequestration.

 3. Understand the basic concepts of timber measurement and carry out a practical assessment of tree dimensions and timber measurement.